 |Title||Start Date & Time||End Date & Time|

 Until recently, when instructors wanted a Desire2Learn (D2L) course for an upcoming semester, it meant requesting a course, then waiting up to two business days for the course to be created by the Office of Information Technology (OIT).
 Those days are now a thing of the past.
-Instructors will soon be able to create their own basic, uncombined course, without waiting for OIT to create it for them.
+Instructors are now able to create their own course, without waiting for OIT to create it for them.

-On June 8, a new course creation process will replace the older, slower process of requesting courses.
-The new process will still begin with the instructor-of-record initiating the process from the Faculty Toolkit in MyCUInfo.
+On June 8, a new course creation process replaced the older, slower process of requesting courses.
+The new process still begins with the instructor-of-record initiating the process from the Faculty Toolkit in MyCUInfo.

-Instructors will then be able to request changes to their course, including combining courses, recitations or labs, or adding additional instructors, teaching assistants, or auditors.
+Instructors can then request changes to their course, including combining recitations or labs, or adding additional instructors, teaching assistants, or auditors.

-This new course provisioning process will use pop-ups.
+This new course provisioning process uses pop-ups.
 So please make sure your browser pop-ups are allowed for MyCUInfo before you request a course.

 Visit this tutorial for a step-by-step guide on the new process.
 If you have questions or concerns, please contact the IT Service Center at firstname.lastname@example.org or call 303-735-4357 (5-HELP from a campus phone).